 The story of the running game, though, was McFadden.

 “I thought C-Mike did a good job with his chances, but Darren just played really, really well,” coach Jason Garrett said.
 “He ran the ball tough inside with a lot of tough 3-, 4-, 5-yard runs where he was pushing the pile.

 “He got out in space a couple times and made some bigger runs for us.
 He was running downhill, his pads were down, he was finishing runs — I just thought he did an outstanding job.”

 Randle, meanwhile, finished with two carries for 24 yards before exiting with an injury.
-Randle doesn’t know if the injury will limit him going forward, saying he just couldn’t return to the game.
+Randle doesn’t know if the injury will limit him, saying he just couldn’t return.